-As part of KUB’s commitment to helping customers during the pandemic crisis, KUB has helped many of our friends and neighbors by offering bill payment assistance and working with community partners to ensure those who need assistance receive it.
+As part of KUB’s commitment to helping customers during the COVID-19 pandemic and beyond, KUB has helped many of our friends and neighbors by offering bill payment assistance and working with community partners to ensure those who need assistance receive it.
+Listed below are assistance options available to KUB customers.
 Please call us at 865-524-2911 or one of our partner service agencies listed below if you think you will have trouble paying an upcoming bill.
-Click here to learn about other ways KUB is working to offer assistance to our customers during the pandemic.

 COVID Utility Relief Effort (CURE) Funding Available